itsDaiton/food-square/CONTRIBUTING.md

 ### Suggesting a feature

 If you've got a good idea for a feature, then please let the author know.
+Alternatively, you can open a new issue.

 ### Filing a bug report